PJET Plans For 2022 Revenue Serving 500 Million University Students Worldwide

-Dallas, Texas, Dec.
-13, 2021 (GLOBE NEWSWIRE) -- Priority Aviation, Inc. (OTC Pink: PJET) PJET has recently reorganized its business focus to concentrate on delivering university student life solutions starting first with an App positioned as the Airbnb or VRBO of student housing, Student Housing By Owner or SHBO.
+DALLAS, Dec.
+13, 2021 /PRNewswire/ -- Priority Aviation, Inc. (USOTC: PJET) PJET has recently reorganized its business focus to concentrate on delivering university student life solutions starting first with an App positioned as the Airbnb or VRBO of student housing, Student Housing By Owner or SHBO.

 The development of the SHBO App is complete, and the App is now undergoing an internal quality review.
 The App is expected to launch in production before the end of the year.